dsmurl/the-system-controller-4/README.md

-# DIY System Controller V4
+# The System Controller V4
 The working code of the System Conroller V4 designed for grass roots industrial systems management.